sadeghsk1379/Hang_Man/README.md

 (lives means number of the wrong guess they can have) after that code checks 2 things
 1. if anyplayer lost all the lives other player will win
-2. if one player guess all the characters of the word sooner, its thw winner
+2. if one player guess all the characters of the word sooner, its the winner